Learning Dexterous Grasping from Sparse Taxonomy Guidance: Introduction

 \section{Introduction}

 Dexterous manipulation requires the ability to select and execute appropriate hand movements in accordance with the task context.
-Humans naturally exhibit this capability by flexibly adapting their grasp strategies to the context, including the object’s geometry and the intended use.
+Humans naturally exhibit this capability by flexibly adapting their grasp strategies to the context, including the object’s geometry and the intended use~\citep{feix2015grasp, cutkosky1989grasp, santello1998postural}.
 For a deformable object such as a sponge, humans may initially adopt a tripod grasp, which provides precise control of the thumb, index, and middle fingers for stable handling.
-As the task shifts to squeezing out water, humans transition to a power grasp, enabling stronger force generation and whole-hand engagement.
-Moreover, humans can switch to alternative grasp strategies when a chosen grasp proves ineffective, demonstrating \emph{controllability} in manipulation.
+As the task shifts to squeezing out water, humans transition to a power grasp, enabling stronger force generation and whole-hand engagement. \textbf{} Moreover, humans can switch to alternative grasp strategies when a chosen grasp proves ineffective, demonstrating \emph{controllability} in manipulation.

 Developing such a system poses three key challenges.
-First, the system must generate appropriate grasp configurations, comprising a discrete taxonomy and a wrist orientation that are suitable for the object geometry and task context.
-Second, the policy must translate this sparse grasp configuration into consistent finger-level control despite the absence of explicit motion trajectories.
-Finally, the system should enable controllable adjustment of grasp strategies when a chosen grasp proves unsuccessful.
+First, the system must generate appropriate grasp configurations, comprising a discrete taxonomy and a wrist orientation that are suitable for the object geometry and task context~\citep{feix2015grasp, cutkosky1989grasp, song2025overview}.
+Second, the policy must translate this sparse grasp configuration into consistent finger-level control despite the absence of explicit motion trajectories~\citep{christen2022d, huang2025fungrasp}.
+Finally, the grasp strategy should be controllable through an external command rather than being fixed~\citep{handa2020dexpilot}.

 One possible approach is to use large-scale object-grasp data to learn manipulation policies from demonstrations~\citep{an2025dexterous, zhang2024graspxl, chen2025dexonomy}.
 However, collecting demonstrations covering the combinatorial space of object geometries and task contexts is costly.
 Instead, we aim to learn from sparse supervisory signals without requiring explicit motion demonstrations.
 Specifically, the policy learns to use grasp taxonomies as high-level guidance for generating detailed finger motions.